mainmatter/mainmatter.com/src/posts/2023-06-28-present-and-future-of-rust-with-luca-palmieri.md

 og:
   image: /assets/images/posts/2023-06-28-present-and-future-of-rust-with-luca-palmieri/og-image.jpg
 tagline: |
   <p>Rust has become more popular among web developers in recent years.
-In this interview, Luca Palmieri, Senior Software Engineer at Mainmatter and Rust author, and Marco Otte-Witte, Founder of Maimatter, delved into the world of backend development with Rust, examining the state of the ecosystem, the challenges it faces, and the success stories it generated.</p>
+In this interview, Luca Palmieri, Principal Engineering Consultant at Mainmatter and Rust author, and Marco Otte-Witte, Founder of Maimatter, delved into the world of backend development with Rust, examining the state of the ecosystem, the challenges it faces, and the success stories it generated.</p>

 image: "/assets/images/posts/2023-06-28-present-and-future-of-rust-with-luca-palmieri/header-illustration.jpg"
 imageAlt: "The Rust logo on a gray background"